Hargun-Preet/Mystic-Brawl/README.md

 ```
 npm start
 ```
-Your game server will run at http://localhost:4000.
+Your game server will run at http://localhost:3000.

 ---

 ## 🕹️ Controls
-- Arrow Keys/WASD — Move your character
+- WASD — Move your character

 - Right Click — Shoot in a direction